usaid-cs/yesterday-i-learned/random.md

 1. Both Superman and Batman came from DC comics, but the people inside it believe in a higher power other than the two.
 And Batman vs Superman is poorly received because Christian Bale wasn't in it.
 1. [The Nintendo Switch uses a plastic screen](https://www.youtube.com/watch?v=XJP6gERPmMk) on purpose: so kids can't crack it.
 The whole exterior is plastic; the device is designed for abuse.
 Which smartphones aren't.
 This is why these console things still have an enormous market.
 1. [Banks are removing coin counters](https://forums.redflagdeals.com/any-free-coin-counters-left-2054344/) so you will do everything you can do avoid getting coins.
 In such a move, banks save virtual money by no longer dealing with cash.
-1. Your amazon email is not a unique column.
-You can have multiple accounts registered using brian@gmail.com.
 1. "Don't tattoo your eyeball, you might lose your eye" - [A woman described as "retarded"](https://i.imgur.com/ZJKCY3k.jpg)
 1. Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.
 1. News agencies like the New York Times have [anonymous drops on Tor](https://www.youtube.com/watch?v=HfuZJVpNWR4) so people can submit news ("leak") anonymously.